janhq/cortex.cpp/cortex-cpp/README.md

 The nightly build can be downloaded from the URL notified in the Discord channel.
 Please access the URL from the browser and download the build artifacts from there.

 ## Manual Build
 Manual build is a process in which the developers build the software manually.
-This is usually done when a new feature is implemented or a bug is fixed.
+This is usually done when a new feature is implemented, or a bug is fixed.
 The process for this project is defined in [`.github/workflows/build.yml`](.github/workflows/build.yml)

 It is similar to the nightly build process, except that it is triggered manually by the developers.